wurstscript/WurstScript/manual.md

 ---

-_by peq & Frotty_ _Version: 12.10.12_
+_by peq & Frotty_ _Last Change: 28.10.12_

 WurstScript is a programming language named after the german word for sausage.

 The sausage is a symbol for encapsulation (Peel/Pelle), compactness (sausage meat/Brät) and modularization (cut it into slices!).
 And because you normally know whats inside a sausage the project is also open source and easy to use (cook).

-Remember: WurstScript and its related tools are in a probably unstable state and under heavy development, so you may encounter errors and bugs we don't know about.
+*Remember*: WurstScript and its related tools are in a probably unstable state and under heavy development, so you may encounter errors and bugs we don't know about.
 Please report any problem with our [issue tracker at GitHub](https://github.com/peq/WurstScript/issues/new).

 # Syntax